 Last, but certainly not least, the tool that let’s you extract food from cans!
 Without it, we’re left with a difficult to nearly impossible task.
 A mechanical hand-cranked can opener is easy to use, small to store and will last for decades.

-And there you have it: the 21 essential tools that every kitchen needs to be fully functional and, most importantly, fun to cook in!
-Many of these tools can be found in sets together and most of them cost less than $20.
+And there you have it: the 21 essential kitchen tools that every kitchen needs to be fully functional and, most importantly, fun to cook in!
+Many of these basic tools can be found in sets together and most of them cost less than $20.
 Garage sales and thrift stores are also a great place to pick these up if you need a full kitchen and want to stay in budget.
-Many of the items above will last a lifetime, so making a small investment today will pay off with years of delicious home cooking.
+Many of the items above will last a lifetime, so any home cook who makes a small investment today will pay off with years of delicious home cooking.